How to Remove Speed Limiters from ECUs: Complete Guide for Bosch and Denso

 What is speed limiter?

 A speed limiter is a software-based function within a vehicle's engine control unit (ECU) designed to restrict the vehicle's maximum speed.
-Manufacturers implement this feature to comply with safety regulations, reduce emissions, and ensure vehicles do not exceed certain speed thresholds.
+Manufacturers implement this feature to comply with safety and standard regulations, and ensure vehicles do not exceed certain speed thresholds.
 Speed limiters are commonly present in commercial vans, trucks, passenger cars, and fleet vehicles.
-While these systems contribute to road safety and regulatory compliance, some users may find them limiting, particularly in private or motorsport environments where full vehicle performance is desired.
+This speed limit is determined based on the vehicle's safety rating by the manufacturer and the road rules of each country.
+For example, in a country like Japan, pickup trucks are not allowed to exceed 170 km/h, but there are no speed limits on German highways.
+Therefore, manufacturers set speed limits for each type vehicle based on the order series for each country and region.
+While these systems contribute to road safety and regulatory compliance, some users and consumers need to remove this speed limit for specific uses, such as racing or off-roading, to get the max performance.

 What Is Speed Limiter Removal?